tempsai/casa-webapp/README.md

 **Why not Gatsby?**
 Gatsby shines as a static webpage generator, parts of this webapp require dynamic rendering.

+**Why Server side render?**
+Client side rendering usually has a heavier app bundles, for a public facing webapp, we cannot assume the hardware of the end user, so it is recommended in the interest of page load time and performance, that we do most of the parsing on the server and ship bundles

+This is also good for SEO

 Alternatives: Create-react-app, GatsbyJS, Vue, Ember, Angular...

 * TypeScript: imposes type checking on Javascript, adds some features.